-Much has been written about the bill and most of the commentators have objected it citing ambiguity and lack of clarity in many clauses.
-However, there are certain positive aspects of the bill as well, which we tend to ignore.
-While this post should not be considered as defense of the new law, highlighting certain positive elements will help us understand the other side of the story as well.
+Much has been written about the bill, and most of the commentators have objected to it citing ambiguity and lack of clarity in many clauses.
+However, there are indeed positive aspects of the bill as well, which we tend to ignore.
+While this post should not be considered as a defense of the new law, so, highlighting certain positive elements will help us understand the other side of the story.

-With growing internet penetration, cyber-criminals have made their ways into the cyber space.
-Online frauds have caused loss of billions to people worldwide and Pakistan is no exception.
+With growing internet penetration, cyber-criminals have made their way into cyberspace.
+Online frauds have caused the loss of billions to people worldwide and Pakistan is no exception.
 Not long ago, FIA had arrested a gang from Lahore, which was involved in a 2 billion rupees online fraud that affected over 5000 people.
-With Cyber Crime Bill in place, such fraudulent activities will be a clearly punishable crime and internet users will have a legal security.
-If any person is found involved in such online fraud, he’ll face a 2 year term in jail and a fine of up to 10 million rupees.
+With Cyber Crimes Bill in place, such fraudulent activities will be a punishable crime, and internet users will have legal security.
+If any person is found involved in such online fraud, he’ll face a 2-year term in jail and a fine of up to 10 million rupees.

-The bill will surely protect masses from online harassment and identity theft.
-According to the law, anyone who obtains, sells, possesses or transmits any other person’s identity information without authorization will face a 3 years term in jail and a fine of up to 5 million rupees.
-Similarly, the bill is aimed at discouraging the cyber-stalking and harassment.
+The bill will surely protect the masses from online harassment and identity theft.
+According to the law, anyone who obtains sells, possesses, or transmits any other person’s identity information without authorization will face a three years term in jail and a fine of up to 5 million rupees.
+Similarly, the bill is aimed at discouraging cyber-stalking and harassment.

 The bill has certain clauses and sub-clauses that clearly define and discourage pornography.
-Probably the best thing in the bill is clear definition of child pornography and its declaration as an offense.
-Child porn has been made punishable by a seven year imprisonment or 0.5 million rupee fine or both.
-Moreover, if the person repeats the crime or has been found guilty in the past, his term in the jail will be extended for up to 10 years.
+Probably the best thing in the bill is a clear definition of child pornography and its declaration as an offense.
+Child porn has been made punishable by seven-year imprisonment or 0.5 million rupees fine or both.
+Moreover, if the person repeats the crime or has been found guilty in the past, his term in jail will be extended for up to 10 years.

-In addition to electronic forgery and fraud, use of viruses and identity theft; cyber crime bill declares war against cyber terrorism.
-This means to protect the critical information technology infrastructure.
-In addition, it suggests punishment for those who write or transmit malicious code, intercepts, or try to hack critical personal/business information without authorization.
+In addition to electronic forgery and fraud, use of viruses, and identity theft; the cyber crimes bill declares war against cyber terrorism.
+This means protecting the critical information technology infrastructure.
+Also, it suggests punishment for those who write or transmit malicious code, intercept or try to hack critical personal/business information without authorization.

 Telecom users in Pakistan are well-aware of the marketing tactics their service providers use.
-The non-stop SMS campaigns by telcos and third party marketers (that are granted unwanted data access) are a permanent source of headache.
+The non-stop SMS campaigns by telcos and third-party marketers (that are granted unwanted data access) are a permanent source of a headache.
 With a specified anti-spam law in place, we hope to see some discipline in marketing and online advertisement campaigns.

 Though we can debate the term spam and add further filters to avoid any curb on healthy marketing practices, the existing clauses will refine email marketing, SMS campaigns, and other electronic communications.

-Muslim world in general and Pakistan in particular has been facing the curse of sectarianism.
+The Muslim world in general and Pakistan, in particular, has been facing the curse of sectarianism.
 Religious and sectarian hatred has led us to an extremist mindset that is playing havoc with the country’s peace and stability.
-One of the best things about cyber crimes bill is that it has declared religious or sectarian propaganda a punishable crime.
+One of the best things about the cyber crimes bill is that it has declared religious or sectarian propaganda a punishable crime.

-It simply means that people won’t be able to glorify crimes committed on the name of ethnicity, sect, or religion.
-Moreover, one will not be allowed to criticise or mock other people’s faith through web.
+It simply means that people won’t be able to glorify crimes committed in the name of ethnicity, sect, or religion.
+Moreover, one will not be allowed to criticize or mock other people’s faith through the web.
 This (if properly done) can lead to peace and harmony while saving us from what’s going on in Syria.
-In other words, this is a milestone development to change the general mindset of social fiber that will have far reaching effects.
+In other words, this is a milestone development to change the general mindset of social fiber that will have far-reaching effects.